RefaelMizrahi/SlackBot/README.md

 # SlackBot

 In this repro, we are creating a Slackbot by using Slack sdk!
 I used Logzio to monitor my logs.
+You can use each ELK provider you'd prefer.

 Let's start!
 You need to follow up with this guide to create your app in Slack: